ouje/NeTPy/README.md

 #                                     NeTPy

-                    This is example of Simpy 3 simulation.
+                    This is example of SimPy 3 simulation.

                 SimPy 3 simulation with the starting idea below: